Menu

 3. Read non-technical texts at the Advanced level as defined by ACTFL.

-5. Recognize and identify main aspects of Hispanic culture in its diversity and the variety of its productions including that of Spain and Latin American countries, and Hispanic culture in the United States.
+4. Write about non-technical topics at the Advanced-Mid ACTFL sublevel.
+Recognize and identify main aspects of Hispanic culture in its diversity and the variety of its productions including those of Spain and Latin American countries, and Hispanic culture in the United States.

 Learning Outcomes for the Bachelor’s of Music